theresalca/Module-2-draft/docs/week2.md

 ## Checkpoint 2

-+ Write up your experimental design (save a copy for yourself) and then paste your design into checkpont 2 on Gradescope by the end Week 2.
++ Write up your experimental design (save a copy for yourself) and then paste your design into [checkpont 2 on Gradescope](https://www.gradescope.com/courses/165932/assignments/607633){:target="_blank"} by the end Week 2.

-+ And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-2)
++ And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-2){:target="_blank"}

 ## Final Note